-- Castelo de Silves: at the mouth of the river Arade is the largest castle in the Algarve region, being considered the most beautiful example of Islamic military architecture in Portugal.
+- Castelo de Silves: at the mouth of the river Arade is the largest castle in the Algarve region, being considered the most beautiful examples of Islamic military architecture in Portugal.

 What to eat in Silves:

-- Papas del milho: a traditional dish made of corn that gave strength to those who had to work in the fields.
+- Papas del milho: a traditional dish made of corn that gave strength to those who had to work in the fields nearby.